 - Only one group member is serviced, others wait in a waiting area — The example: a tourist group buying museum tickets.
 The tourists do not wait in the queue, they just wait for their tour guide to buy the tickets for the whole group.
 To draw the waiting area for this case, select the Waiting area for groups option above and adjust the created polygonal node in the graphical editor.

-You can choose one of three alternative behavior modes in the flowchart block that creates pedestrian groups (it can be PedSource, PedEnter, or PedGroupAssemble), and even change the group servicing settings in the properties of some specific service with lines (Grouping property section).Demo model: Group Behavior in Services
+You can choose one of three alternative behavior modes in the flowchart block that creates pedestrian groups (it can be PedSource, PedEnter, or PedGroupAssemble), and even change the group servicing settings in the properties of some specific service with lines (Grouping property section).Demo model: Group Behavior in Services Open the model page in AnyLogic Cloud.
+There, you can run the model or download it (by clicking Model source files).

 You can obtain the properties of the service with lines at model runtime using the following functions.